-Imagine a scenario in which a part is needed by a technician who is 10 miles away from the warehouse.
-A fellow technician, however, currently is at the warehouse and is about to leave for a job a mile away from where the part is needed.
+Imagine a scenario in which a part is needed by a technician 10 miles away from the warehouse.
+However, a fellow technician is currently at the warehouse and is about to leave for a job a mile away from where the part is needed.
 A sensor on the part enables it to be quickly located.
 Fleet management platforms can determine the most efficient spot for the two technicians to meet.
-IoT technology, then, would be a key element of making this time and fuel-saving task possible.
+IoT technology, then, would be a key element in making this time and fuel-saving task possible.

 Another potential use case is vehicle servicing.
 Instead of systematically taking vehicles off the road for maintenance, the IoT enables servicing to happen on an as-needed basis.
 This allows healthy vehicles to stay on the road longer and those with problems to be serviced even if they still have time before their regular maintenance period.